 West Allis/West Milwaukee

 Think golf and you’ll think of Brown Deer, which is located just north of Milwaukee and a short drive from downtown.
 The Milwaukee River and Brown Deer Park form the village's eastern border.
 A modern community located just west of the exclusive village of River Hills, it developed rapidly after World War II and is home to a diverse mix of professional families.
-It is also a golfer's haven, with no fewer than two country clubs and the Brown Deer Golf Course, an 18-hole course which has been ranked one of the five best public courses in the nation.
+It is also a golfer's haven, with no fewer than two country clubs and the Brown Deer Golf Course, an 18-hole course which has been ranked one of the five best public courses in the nation and used to be a regular stop on the PGA tour.

 Southwest Suburbs: Franklin • Greendale • Greenfield • Hales Corners